 Last, a note on poptimism.
 When I used to write music criticism Rare Candy, in the magazine’s early and very different years, a lot of my time and attention was turned toward poptimism, a shift in critical sensibilities that occurred in the 2000s, led in part by publications like Pitchfork and the music critics of the New Yorker, that challenged critical negativies toward pop.
 I’ve written a much fuller piece on poptimism and rockism at Rare Candy, “The Progress of Poptimism and the New Rockism,” which I will refrain from summarizing here, but will say: Poptimism was a response to the baring of the prior (or hegemonic) fashion paradigm, i.e. rockism.
 But instead of dismantling fashionability as a system (for better or for worse — obviously “both”) the movement merely shifted its existing parameters, so that Ariana Grande, Taylor Swift, and Charli XCX were newly-crowned symbols of the taste elite.
 This is dramatically less subversive a move than self-identified poptimists would like to think.

-Like philosophy, the goal of fashion is always to kill itself; that is, to make all other contenders appear outmoded, dated, and—most damning—predictable.
-The legibility on display in LCD Soundsystem’s “Losing My Edge” didn’t just find the winning move (that perfect riff that felt fresh and now); it shows off its knowledge of the game while doing so.
-It points out the intricacies of taste politics, makes the fashionable and self-perceived upper echelons a cliche, and by legibilizing, demoting them.
-Ironic affect states emerged not because of existentialism, atheism, or postmodernism: they emerged because of the impossible cornering of trope identification, the sheet media-fueled, big city legibility of tropes, where every set of fashion choices comes with deep layers of connotation and baggage.
-The only way out of the corner is detachment and repudiation, picking an option but constantly disavowing it.
+Like philosophy, the goal of fashion is always to kill itself, to make all other contenders appear outmoded, dated, and—most damning—predictable.
+“Losing My Edge” didn’t just find the winning move—that perfect riff that feels (felt!) fresh and now.
+It also shows off its knowledge of the game while doing so; it says “I see through this game and I can win it anyways—with ease.”
+It points out the intricacies of taste politics, makes the fashionable and self-perceived upper echelons cliche (and by legibilizing, demoting them).
+It wins on its own terms, and on the terms of the game, while also mocking those terms and humiliating all other contenders.